shoaibulhaque/TypeScript-beginner-exercises/README.md

 6. Number Eight: Write addition, subtraction, multiplication, and division operations that each result in the number 8.
 Be sure to enclose your operations in print statements to see the results.

+7. Favorite Number: Store your favorite number in a variable.
+Then, using that variable, create a message that reveals your favorite number.
+Print that message.